B2B SaaS · Global Self-Serve + Enterprise

 What the engagement produced.

-10x daily transactions in 9 months, a new enterprise revenue channel contributing 25% of total revenue, and cart abandonment cut by a third.
+10x daily transactions in 9 months, a new enterprise channel at 25% of revenue, and cart abandonment down by a third.

 10x